So, I have a website. It’s a bit strange having a dot com after my name, but let’s just move on.

 I’m a member of Romance Writers of New Zealand, a 2x winner of National Novel Writing Month, was featured in Divine In The Daily, and am a contributor for Inside Wellington (links below).

 So, that’s why I have a dot com after my name.
-I want to share our adventure stories of living abroad, and it gives me the necessary outlet to create.
+I want to share our adventure stories of living abroad and open up the vault of stories that lie within so I can share them with you.

 Thanks for following and I look forward to sharing more!